-- The integrator will address punch list items from formal testing in anticipation of the Corridor Test in August 2017, which is to confirm that the toll system forms trips properly. - The integrator will perform a Disaster Recovery Test in August 2017 to ensure that the failover to the redundant toll system host is functional. - Production Readiness Testing of the data exchange in a live environment will occur with the FasTrak® Customer Service Center in September 2017. - The operations contractor will hire and train the express lanes operations staff over the next few months.
+- The integrator will address punch list items from formal testing in order to begin Operations Testing by early November 2017. - The integrator will perform a Disaster Recovery Test in November 2017 to ensure that the failover to the redundant toll system host is functional.

-I-880 Alameda (ALA-880) Oakland to Milpitas
+I-880 Alameda (ALA-880)

+Oakland to Milpitas